johnybx/rum/README.md

 [http://forge.mysql.com/wiki/MySQL_Internals_ClientServer_Protocol#4.1_and_later]

-## Creating cdb database for MySQL proxy
+## Creating cdb database for proxy
 contrib/export_mysql_cdb.pl is perl script which can be run every 1 minute or so. cdb file is automatically regenerated from mysql server list and rum doesn't need a restart.